Lifelong Learning GED and High School Diploma Registration

 All 17 and 18 GED students must bring a completed Alternative Assignment from the home high school.

 The GED Testing Service recently recalculated the passing rate for the GED Test in all subjects.
-The new passing score is 145 instead of 150.
-If you have taken the test and passed any part of the GED Test with a score of 145 to 149, you have now passed that test.
+The new passing score is 145 on each test.
 If you have passed one or more tests, please get busy and study on the other subjects, retake the GED Ready in that test, and try again if your scores show you are ready to retake the real test.

 Registration Time: 8:45 AM